► Full E-Class range including updated E63

 There’s plenty of chrome fore and aft – a strip in the grille is mirrored by a chunky bar of the stuff on the boot lid.
 Piano black fills in the rest, including vanes on the air intakes and splitters.

-AMG models will have a redesigned bonnet with power domes, while the All-Terrain will be spiritually closer to its SUV siblings such as the GLC, with chrome finishes replacing the brushed silver found on the previous model.
+AMG models feature a redesigned bonnet with power domes, while the All-Terrain will be spiritually closer to its SUV siblings such as the GLC, with chrome finishes replacing the brushed silver found on the previous model.
+At the rear, the Coupe and Cabriolet versions have even flatter, horizontal light clusters than the saloon or estate versions.

 Is the interior as luxurious as ever?